ApayRus/keyboard-tutorial/tutorial/keyboard9.md

 }
 ```

-Add 2 keyboard event listeners, that change the app state
+Add 2 keyboard event listeners, that change the new app state

 Keyboard.js mounted()